-Occupying a space at the centre of Tate Britain within the foundation of the oldest part of the building’s structure, the Archive Gallery draws on Tate's vast archive of artworks, sketchbooks, letters, photographs and other fascinating material.
+Occupying a space at the centre of Tate Britain within the foundation of the oldest part of the building’s structure, the Archive Gallery draws on Tate's vast holdings of artworks, sketchbooks, letters, photographs, publications and other fascinating material.
+Changing exhibitions are regularly organised in this space by archivists, librarians, curators and artists, showcasing treasures from our library and archive collections.

 Tate Archive holds over a million items relating to artists, art world figures and art organisations in Britain from 1900 to the present day.
 Collection highlights include papers created by Francis Bacon, Kenneth Clark Barbara Hepworth, Barbara Hepworth, Henry Moore, Graham Sutherland and Walter Sickert.